 Add Custom Post Meta Key in the Created Fields

 Now comes the most important part of this tutorial.
 You have to include the collected post meta keys from The Events Calendar.
 For this event form, I have used Event Start Date, Event End Date, Venue, Currency Symbol and Ticket Cost.
-I have included some of the collected post meta keys from above list.
+I have included some of the collected post meta keys from the above list.
 You can also add other ones if you want.

 while you are adding custom post meta to a date field, you have to make sure the date format is similar to that post meta field.
-You can check that from post meta inspector.
+You can check that from the post meta inspector.
 For the events, the date format is “yy/mm/dd”.
 Click on the Advanced Options and insert this date format on the date format field.

 After adding all the post meta keys, click on the Settings tab.
 Select ‘tribe_events' on the Post Type Drop-down Menu.

 No, give a title to the Event Form (clicking on the form name will open the rename function) and save the form.
 Just click on the blue copy icon with the Form ID to copy it.